facebook

 Offering is an ongoing process during and following the period of application.

-Is there course fee subsidy for CET Diploma?
+Is there course fee subsidy for CET Diploma and Specialist Diploma courses?

-Is there course fee subsidy for CET Diploma?
+Is there course fee subsidy for CET Diploma and Specialist Diploma courses?

 Eligible students pay net fee after MOE course fee subsidy.
 You may refer to the course write up of the specific course for the fee payable.
 For an overview of the funding and subsidies, you may find the information here.